Postmodernism and Literary Interpretation

 January 23rd, 2008 · 1 Comment

 Charles Bukowski recently released (posthumously, that is), a new book of poetry entitled The Pleasures of the Damned.
 It was poorly reviewed by somebody named David L. Ulin in the Los Angeles Times (Nov.
 25, 2007).
-Mr. Ulin states, “it’s impossible not to ask some hard questions about his status and whether it [...]
+Mr. Ulin states, “it’s impossible not to ask some hard questions about his status and whether it is deserved. […]

 The Phenomenological Proust